JadenCooper/BogBuddiesToilets/README.md

 This project's goal is to give people the ability to be able to explore the historical underground toilets of Dunedin.
 This project was made with mobile in mind to be as accessable as possible so people from all walks of life can explore our city's rich history.
 This application was created to coincide with heritage designation of the Mannor Place Toilets.
-These toilets are receiving a category two designation which is the second highest rating possible.Our application will be released in conjunction with a heritage walk for Ōtepoti Dunedin Heritage Festival, which will run from October 5 to 15.
+These toilets are receiving a category two designation which is the second highest rating possible.
+Our application will be released in conjunction with a heritage walk for Ōtepoti Dunedin Heritage Festival, which will run from October 5 to 15.

 ## Features